Common questions about backyard burning

 - the fire does not cause a hazard or nuisance.

-What if I think the property is a fire risk?
+What if I think a property is a fire risk?

-If you are concerned that the condition of the vegetation on a property poses a fire hazard, please contact the Rural Fire Service:
+If you're concerned that the condition of vegetation on a property poses a fire hazard, please contact the RFS: